Suspect in Colorado grocery store shooting faces 10 counts of murder, police say - KVIA

 The shootings in Boulder, home to the University of Colorado’s main campus nestled by the Rocky Mountains northwest of Denver, came less than a week after shootings at three spas in the Atlanta area left eight people dead.

-In the last week alone, the United States has seen at least seven shootings in which at least four people were injured or killed.
+In the past week alone, the United States has seen at least seven shootings, in each of which at least four people were injured or killed.

 Witnesses describe terror and panic